Connect with others who understand.

 Find Your Team

 Have you experienced scalp pain, itching, or numbness with MS?
-How have you managed it?
-Share your story or tips in the comments below or by posting on MyMSTeam.
+Have you found any effective ways to manage these symptoms?
+Share your story or tips in the comments below or by posting to your Activities feed.

 All updates must be accompanied by text or a picture.